 - Season dates: Sept.
-29-Oct.
-21, 2018 - Areas open: Northeast Box Elder County (ST1000) and Cache County (ST1001).\ Boundary maps are available online at wildlife.utah.gov/huntplanner. - Possession limit: Only 2 birds of either sex may be taken during the entire season. - Notes: Sharp-tailed grouse permit required.
-This hunt is comprised of all or largely private property.
+28-Oct.
+20, 2019 - Areas open: Northeast Box Elder County (ST1000) and Cache County (ST1001).\ Boundary maps are available online at wildlife.utah.gov/huntplanner. - Permit requirement: A sharp-tailed grouse permit is required to participate in this hunt.
+Only 2 birds of either sex may be taken during the entire season. - Notes: This hunt is comprised of all or largely private property.
 Hunters should ideally acquire written permission from the landowner before obtaining a permit for this hunt.
 To apply for a preference point, use the code SHA in your online application.